Everything About The Benefits, Features, Membership Rewards, And More.

 - No Foreign Transaction Fees.
 This means you can purchase anything on the Platinum Card and there will be no foreign transaction fees.
 I work in South Korea, so this saves me a lot of money on my purchases in the country.
 I love those Hot Toys, Mega Box Cinema and Lotteria burger meals!

 - SPG Gold Status.
 You get the SPG Gold Elite Status without having to meet any hotel stay requirements and you get all the benefits of that Membership level.
 If you wanted to do this yourself, it will take you 24-49 eligible nights a year.
 As of 2017, Marriott has merged its rewards program with SPG and Ritz Carlton.
+This means you will have to book a stay at an SPG hotel through Marriott website.
 Starting 2019, elite status is earned by night stays and not by per stay.
 In the old legacy program, one stay of 25 nights was considered one stay and you didn't get the gold status.
 With the new program, a one stay of 25 nights gives you credit of 25 nights and you earn gold elite status.

 - Hilton Honors Gold Status.
 Get Gold Status without having to meet any hotel stay requirements and you get all the benefits for that membership level.
 As a Hilton Honors Gold Member you get Complimentary breakfast (Conrad, Curio, Double Tree, Hilton, Hilton Garden), and room upgrades (Conrad, Curio, Double Tree, Hilton, Hilton Garden Inn, Tapestry Collections, Astoria).
 Complimentary Executive Lounge access gives you all the tea, coffee, food you can eat and drink.
 (Conrad, Curio, Double Tree, Hilton, Hilton Garden, Tapestry Collection).
 Also, the 5th night is free if using points on a 5th night stay.
 I used this benefit to book 6 nights at the Grand Hilton Seoul and got the fifth night free.
 Free Breakfast included!